We talked to some professional streamers to find out if streaming was indeed a viable career option.

 Jakenbakelive started streaming when he went to Japan and he started with around 10 viewers, he consistently pulls off around 5000 viewers almost every stream now.
 Here’s a clip of Jake talking about how he started streaming.

 Wagamama started out as a small time Dota 2 streamer in 2013 but now he is 15th most watched Dota 2 channel on Twitch.

 Even with all of the hurdles, the future looks bright.

 As long as you are consistent and passionate about streaming and you put a lot of hours into it, anyone can get to the top.
-The Twitch scene in India is just starting to get bigger as many new streamers are getting affiliated and partnered.
+The Twitch scene in South Asia is just starting to get bigger as many new streamers are getting affiliated and partnered.
 Even though we have a lot of troubles to go through currently, the future is bright.